Marietta City Schools (Georgia)

 The Marietta City School District is the school district which operates the public schools in Marietta, Georgia, United States.
-It is the only city government in Cobb County which operates its schools separately from the Cobb County School District.
+It is the only school district in Cobb County which operates its schools separately from the Cobb County School District, the other school district in the county.

 Founded in 1892, classes began that year on Labor Day at four schools.
 It now consists of one high school, a middle school, a sixth grade academy and several neighborhood elementary schools.